chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/actions/index.md

 ![](ad2.png)

 "Yes, perfect!
-And now make this happen automatically, for all 76500 items."
+And now let's make this happen automatically for all 76,500 items."

-Jane: "I will add a trigger on the variable 'Promo'.
-If says 'promo', then I will show the shape behind the price to make the price pop"
+Jane: "I will add a trigger on the 'Promo' variable.
+If it says 'promo', then I will show a shape behind the price to make it stand out."

 ## Concept

-The concept of Action in GraFx Studio is simple: What should the GraFx Smart Template do, and when should it do it.
+The concept of an Action in GraFx Studio is simple: What should the GraFx Smart Template do, and when should it do it.

 ### When: Triggers

-When is covered in Triggers.
+"When" is covered by Triggers.

-Imagine the Triggers as a system that monitors what is happening in the Template.
+Imagine Triggers as a system that monitors what is happening in the Template.
 When a predefined change is detected (triggered), an Action will be performed.

 ### What: Actions

-Actions are the scripts that will be executed, when this change is detected.
+Actions are the scripts that will be executed when this change is detected.

 ## Triggers